Be the king or queen of your own (web) domain

 Note: you can buy (register) a domain with one company, and have it hosted with another.

 In other words, you can have your piece of tape in one hallway, and your locker over in another.
 People will still be directed to your locker’s content, no matter where your domain is located.
 Your hosting company can help you set this up if this is the case.
+If you’re a bit flustered by this, I can help you sort domain and hosting issues out.

 2) Registering a domain looks hard.
 Can I have a friend/my designer/my developer manage it for me instead?